LucaBlanchi/postgres-buddy/README.md

 following the examples.
 You can use the functions exported by the `queryExecutor.js` file to execute queries.

 ## React to notifications
-To react to notifications leveraging `pg-listen`, add a new entry in the `channels` constant in the notificationHandler.js file, following the examples.
+To react to notifications leveraging `pg-listen`, add a new entry in the `channels` constant in the notificationHandler.js file, following the example.
 You can use the functions exported by the `queryExecutor.js` file to execute queries.